PowerMAN Frequently Asked Questions (FAQ)

 Please remember that you will need to confirm the number of computers currently running

 PowerMAN when obtaining an updated product key or technical support.
+For further information

-Does PowerMAN save my documents before saving energy?
+Can PowerMAN save my documents before saving energy?

-PowerMAN offers several low-power modes.
-The sleep and hibernate modes (collectively known as ‘suspend’) preserve
+The sleep and hibernate modes (collectively known as ‘suspend’) preserve any open programs and documents.

-any open programs and documents.
 The user may continue with their work immediately after the system has resumed.

 Optionally the user may be asked for their password when the system resumes.
+This approach is perfect

-a user is logged on.
-In this scenario PowerMAN may be used to log the user off first and then enter a low power state.
+a user is logged on or may be undesirable to resume to a locked workstation.
+In this scenario PowerMAN may be used to log the

 PowerMAN may also be used to fully shutdown (power-off) the PC.
-This generally used when nobody is logged on.
+This is generally used when nobody is logged on.

 A full shutdown does not preserve the user’s session and they must therefore logon again and re-open any documents